 Geoexchange (sometimes referred to as geothermal or ground source) is a heating, cooling, hot water and pool heating solution that can utilises the near consistent temperature of the earth, ground water, lakes, dams or ponds as a heat exchange to provide a very high efficiency comfort solution.

-The answer to this is no. Geoexchange heatpumps were developed around the 1940’s and have been constantly developed ever since.
-In Australia geoexchange systems have been in use since the early 1990’s with some of the first installations being in South Australia.
+The simple answer to this is no, Geoexchange heat pumps were developed around the 1940’s and have been constantly developed ever since.
+In Australia geoexchange systems in residential and commercial applications have been in use since the early 1990’s with some of the first installations being in South Australia.

 What makes geoexchange different?